-A report on the Market, Car Parking, Shops and Shopping in Neston, dated July 2014 is now (July 2015) available on the Town Council website.
+A report on the Market, Car Parking, Shops and Shopping in Neston, dated July 2014 is now (July 2015) available here.
 You can download the pdf, which is 1.2 MB, and 73 pages.

 30 traders were present at the regular market in Neston on Friday 2nd May, which is considerably higher than the National (17) and Typology* (10).